Exploring Second Life

 Mixed Reality Events= RL + SL participation

 I have been exploring "mixed reality" events in Second Life......where face-to-face (Real Life "RL") meetings join with participants in Second Life (SL) such that "Mixed Reality" events comprise RL+SL participation.
 I have discovered that this remote access makes it feasible for those in geographically disbursed locations to access events in RL and have a "voice" in the conversation.
-I will outline 3 experiences I've explored in the venue of mixed reality events:
+I will outline 3 experiences I've explored in the venue of mixed reality events: 1) Recently, I joined in a SL discussion as Linden Labs unveiled their beta "enterprise" version of Second Life (see: http://lindenlab.com/pressroom/releases/04_11_09 ) intended for organizations wanting to add SL "behind-the-fire-wall".
+At this mixed reality event, the CEO of Linden Labs spoke in California to a RL audience and it was streamed into SL at various locations.
+I was "inworld" at Rockliffe University listening to the press conference while interacting with others in the SL environment as we explored the implications for organizations.

 According to www.massively.com: "Already, 14 organizations are participating in the beta program for Second Life Enterprise.
 This list includes: IBM, Northrop Grumman, Naval Undersea Warfare Center, DefenseWeb Technologies, Case Western Reserve University, The New Media Consortium, among others." (see: http://tinyurl.com/yjdwkxv)

-ent took place in RL in Denver, Colorado, but I joined in the conversation in SL at the Montclair University campus & heard AJ Kelton conduct the Virtual Worlds Constituent Group meeting in real time.
+2) Educause: this event took place in RL in Denver, Colorado, but I joined in the conversation in SL at the Montclair University campus & heard AJ Kelton conduct the Virtual Worlds Constituent Group meeting in real time.

 (see: http://virtualworldsedu.info/educause/educause2009.html for a written transcript and additional photos).
 Others joined in the discussion from Heritage Key as well.